-As one of the RCN’s advisory committees, the International Committee provides expert advice to RCN Council on issues that affect nurses and nursing around the world.
+As one of the RCN’s advisory committees, the International Committee exists to provide expert advice to RCN Council on issues that affect nurses and nursing around the world.
 Among its key purposes is providing an international dimension to the RCN’s strategic priorities.
-It also shares knowledge of wider developments from outside the UK, which may impact both the organisation and nursing, especially on the United Nations’ sustainable development goals and universal health coverage.

 “Nursing and health are global issues,” says committee member Jason Warriner.
 “Over the last 18 months or so of the pandemic, we’ve witnessed the importance of the need to work globally.
 We’re fortunate in having many links through our professional forums and European groups.
 Now we need to tap into those networks, supporting and learning from each other, both to carry on tackling the impact of the current pandemic and preparing for similar events in the future.”

 It’s also not just about sharing our knowledge with other countries.
 “We can learn from them too - it’s very much a two-way process,” says Jason.
 “I’ve worked with nurses from across the globe and have gained so much from them.
 They are eager to share.”

 I’ve worked with nurses from across the globe and have gained so much from them